Destination | Nepal |

 To apply for a visa, you need a passport that is valid for at least six months, a passport-size photo, and visa fees.
 The current cost for a 30-day visa is US$50(to be paid in cash).

 Children under the age of 10 will get a free visa.
 Please be advised to check the current regulation.
-Visa regulation can change without prior notice.
-Chinese and South Asian Association for Regional Cooperation(SAARC) country (Bangladesh, Bhutan, India, Maldives, Pakistan, and Sri Lanka) citizens get a free visa.
+Visa regulations can change without prior notice.
+Chinese and South Asian Association for Regional Cooperation(SAARC) countries (Bangladesh, Bhutan, India, Maldives, Pakistan, and Sri Lanka) citizens get a free visa.

 Citizens from certain countries may not get a visa upon arrival.
 Citizens from Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, and Afghanistan may not get an on-arrival visa.
 So, if you are a citizen of these countries, please visit your local Nepalese Embassy.